A legacy of environmental stewardship

 BC Hydro became carbon neutral in our corporate operations in 2010, along with the entire B.C. public sector.

-This means that we measure the GHG emissions from our vehicle fleet, buildings (energy used for heating, cooling, lighting, and IT equipment) and paper use, in accordance with the Province’s guidelines for public sector organizations.
-These emissions have been reported in the Carbon Neutral Program Emissions measure in our Annual Reports.
+This means that we track the GHG emissions from our vehicle fleet, buildings (energy used for heating, cooling, lighting, and IT equipment) and paper use, in accordance with the Province’s guidelines for public sector organizations.

-We also implement measures to reduce those emissions and report on these reduction measures in our annual Carbon Neutral Action Report.
+We also implement measures to reduce those emissions and report on our emmisions and reduction measures in our annual Carbon Neutral Action Report.

 - BC Hydro 2015 Carbon Neutral Action Report [PDF, 1.0 MB]